tlswg/tls13-spec/draft-ietf-tls-tls13.md

 reveals its identity to an authenticated server.
 Note that implementations must use the provided record padding mechanism during the handshake to avoid leaking information about the identities due to length.

+A client that has sent authentication data to a server, either in the main handshake or in post-handshake authentication, cannot be sure if the server afterwards considers the client to be authenticated or not.
+If the client needs to determine if the server considers the connection to be unilaterally or mutually authenticated, this has to be provisioned by the application layer.
+See {{CHHSV17}} for details.

 The 0-RTT mode of operation generally provides the same security properties as 1-RTT data, with the two exceptions that the 0-RTT